Controlling Allergens: Pollen

 Below are some tips to help you limit your exposure to pollen:

-Check pollen counts and avoid spending a lot of time outdoors when counts are high.
+- Check pollen counts and avoid spending a lot of time outdoors when counts are high.
 Pollen counts tend to be higher during warm, dry weather.
 They also tend to be higher during early morning and late afternoon hours.
 In some areas, daily pollen counts are reported in the paper and on the radio.

-Stay indoors on windy days.
+- Stay indoors as much as you can on windy days.